Sandy Springs councilmember announces run for Fulton chairman

 Sterling has been involved in Republican politics since the 1980s.
 In 1994, he ran the campaign for the late U.S. Rep. Charlie Norwood of Augusta, who defeated incumbent Don Johnson in a massive upset.
 Sterling was a member of the committee that helped form the city of Sandy Springs.
 As a political consultant, he worked directly on the cityhood movements of Brookhaven and Johns Creek.

-The Fulton chairman special election is yet to be scheduled, but likely will be Nov.
+The Fulton chairman special election is yet to be scheduled and is dependent on Eaves formally resigning, which isn’t required until this summer.
+But the special election likely will be Nov.
 7, the same day as the area’s regular municipal elections.